 ~

-If you are bottle-feeding, the babies tend to get milky, frothy mouths and then that typically ends up on you.
+If you are bottle-feeding, the babies tend to get milky, frothy mouths, which typically ends up on you. :)

 ~